-So from conception to Resurrection Jesus remained not only free from sin and clean, but most holy.
-So the question then is how could Mary under the law bear a holy child?
+So from conception to Resurrection, Jesus remained not only free from sin and clean but most holy.
+So the question then is how could Mary, under the law, bear a holy child?
 The short answer is the Immaculate Conception.
 The prophet Daniel gave us the timeline for the appearance of the Christ (the Anointed One), in that prophesy the Anointed one is identified as the most holy.
 Thus Daniel certifies what we have otherwise surmised, Jesus was not just holy, He was most holy.
-There is only one attribute of God that is identified in triplicate holiness, “holy, holy, holy” and to emphasis that it is stated in both the Old and New Testament.
+There is only one attribute of God that is identified in triplicate holiness, “holy, holy, holy” and to emphasize that it is stated in both the Old and New Testament.

 Because a wet dream would render Jesus unclean, He never had a wet dream.
 He also was Immaculately Conceived (but that is already believed by most).

-Jesus’ father Joseph could not have died while Jesus was at home, because the presence of a dead person makes the house and everyone in the house unclean for a week during the time the house is being cleansed with the water of cleansing.
+Jesus’ father Joseph could not have died while Jesus was at home because the presence of a dead person makes the house and everyone in the house unclean for a week during the time the house is being cleansed with the water of cleansing.
 It is therefore likely that Joseph passed away after Jesus left home to be baptized, or his death occurred while Jesus was away from home for at least a week for example during Passover, and someone else buried His father and completed the purification rites on His home.
-It would also seem reasonable that Jesus was not present because if He would have healed Lazarus if He had been present, how much more would the necessity to honor his father have required that Jesus heal Joseph if he had been sick.
+It would also seem reasonable that Jesus was not present because if He would have healed Lazarus if He had been present, how much more would, the necessity to honor his father, require Jesus to heal Joseph if he had been sick.

 Why the need for a virgin birth?
-A semen emission was unclean so any normal fertilization was by definition unclean.
-The only way to get around this is virgin conception, leading to virgin birth.
+A semen emission was unclean, so any normal fertilization was by definition unclean.
+The only way to get around this is virgin conception, leading to the virgin birth.
 The virgin conception is a corollary to the Immaculate Conception.

 Why the need for an Immaculate Conception?